BlinkTagInc/gtfs-to-html/README.md

     node --max-old-space-size=2000 /usr/local/bin/gtfs-to-html

-## Quick preview of generated HTML
+## Example Application / Previewing generated HTML

+An example Express application that uses `gtfs-to-html` is included in the `app` folder.

-After an initial run of `gtfs-to-html`, the GTFS data will be downloaded and loaded into mongo.
+After an initial run of `gtfs-to-html`, the GTFS data will be downloaded and loaded into MongoDB.

-You can view an individual route HTML on demand by running the included express app:
+You can view an individual route HTML on demand by running the included Express app:

-    node app.js
+    node app

 By default, `gtfs-to-html` will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

-    node app.js --configPath /path/to/your/custom-config.json
+    node app --configPath /path/to/your/custom-config.json

 Once running, you can view the HTML in your browser at [localhost:3000](http://localhost:3000)